raskig/carrot/README.md

 - tests tests and tests
 - support strategy for exponential backoff
 - support function for replaying messages ended up in dead letter queue
+- possibly: provide a function to hanldle dead letters and one strategy could be to put them in dead letter queues

 ## License